IvanShinkevich/Excursions/README.md

 ##Getting involved

-Write on email of any contributors
+Write on email of any contributors - look at Contributors.md

+##License

+Our project is available under the MIT license.See License.md for more information